jasongin/node-progress/Readme.md

 - `:percent` completion percentage
 - `:eta` estimated completion time in seconds

+Tokens other than `:bar` may include a suffix to specify width, that is a minus (for left-padding) or plus (for right-padding) followed by an integer, for example `:percent-4`.

 ### Custom Tokens

 You can define custom tokens by adding a `{'name': value}` object parameter to your method (`tick()`, `update()`, etc.) calls.